Wichita Falls was earlier known for its rich agricultural history.

 Jogging and Trekking at Lake Arrowhead State Park

-With two miles of walking trails located inside, it’s the perfect place for some lightweight trekking or jogging whilst located within nature all around.
+With two miles of walking trails located inside, it’s the perfect place for some lightweight trekking or jogging in nature.

 This place surely gives the best of both worlds when it comes to natural beauty.